jhqi/spgcc/README.md

 }
 ```

-If you have any questions, feel free to contact me:qjh@seu.edu.cn
+If you have any questions, feel free to contact me: qjh@seu.edu.cn